 How Does Fish Help?

-fatty acids may also slow down the growth of plaques in the arteries and reduce
+Omega-3 fatty acids have been shown to lower triglycerides, which are a type of fat in the bloodstream.
+Experts aren't sure of the exact mechanism.
+Omega-3 fatty acids may also slow down the growth of plaques in the arteries and reduce inflammation throughout the body.

 What's the Evidence?

 A number of studies going back years have shown the benefits of fatty fish.
 In an important review of studies, researchers found that getting daily omega-3 fatty acids from fish oil could lower triglyceride levels by 25%-30%.
 The results were published in The American Journal of Clinical Nutrition in 1997.

 Based on the mounting evidence, the FDA approved a new "qualified health claim" for the effects of omega-3 fatty acids ( EPA and DHA) for reduced risks of coronary heart disease.
 It also allows the makers or distributors of foods that contain these omega-3 fatty acids to advertise that the product may reduce the risk of heart disease.